d-vu/test/README.md

 ###  Convert to AWS Lambda Function

-At the root level of project in the `index.js` file, modify the block of chain promises chain functions so that is is wrapped in function called `exports.handler` shown below
+At the root level of project in the `index.js` file, modify the block of chain promises so that is is wrapped in function called `exports.handler` shown below

 Before
 ```